-It’s the thing every company boss dreads: Your business seems to operating well but somewhere and somehow the finances don’t seem to be stacking up.
+It’s the thing every company boss dreads: Your business seems to operate well but somewhere and somehow the company finances don’t seem to be stacking up.
 It’s unusual for things like this to happen suddenly – it’s more likely that things haven’t been right for a while and maybe you haven’t quite been on top of your finances.

 Investigating financial irregularities

-If you think something isn’t adding up in your company’s finances, you need to take some time to investigate the possible causes.
+If you think something isn’t adding up in your company finances, you need to take some time to investigate the possible causes.
 It’s not a good idea to immediately point a finger and blame an individual or department.
 If you’re wrong, you could not only destroy trust but also be held liable for wrongful accusations with the potential for damages to be awarded if a case goes to court.

 Don’t make judgments until you know the facts – then you’ll be in a strong position to sort out the problems.

 Examine the reasons for losses